pretix/pretix/doc/api/resources/orders.rst

      then call the ``mark_paid`` API method.
    * ``testmode`` (optional) – Defaults to ``false``
    * ``consume_carts`` (optional) – A list of cart IDs.
 All cart positions with these IDs will be deleted if the order creation is successful.
-Any quotas that become free by this operation will be credited to your order creation.
+Any quotas or seats that become free by this operation will be credited to your order creation.
    * ``email``
    * ``locale``